Mohammad Reza Aslani: Personal life

-Mohammad Reza Aslani studied Painting at the University of Art.
-He graduated with a graduate diploma in Filmmaking with specialization in Production Design through the Iran Broadcasting University under Mostafa Farzaneh.
+Mohammad Reza Aslani studied painting at the University of Art.
+He graduated with a graduate diploma in Filmmaking with specialization in Production Design through the first cohort of the Technical School of Television and Cinema under Mostafa Farzaneh.
 He is married to Soudabeh Fazaeli, a novelist and researcher.
 They have a son Amin who is also a filmmaker and two daughters Gita and Narges.